Onnoghen Swears in Abba Aji as Justice of Supreme Court - THISDAYLIVE

 Onnoghen observed that with pre-election and post-election matters that will arise from the 2019 general election, the apex court definitely has a lot of job to do this year.

-While he noted that the retirement of Justice Clara Bata Ogunbiyi in February last year, brought the number of justices of the court to 16, inclusive of the CJN, Onnoghen stressed that the retirement of another justice later in the year, would further put pressure on the Bench considering the workload before the court.
+While he noted that the retirement of Justice Clara Bata Ogunbiyi in February last year brought the number of Justices of the Court to 16, inclusive of the Chief Justice of Nigeria, the CJN stressed that the retirement of another Justice later in the year would further put pressure on the bench considering the workload before the court.

-He therefore urged the new justice to see her elevation to the apex court as timely and positive.

-Her swearing-in Tuesday has however increased the number of female justices at the apex court to four.
+Her swearing-in yesterday has however increased the number of female Justices at the apex court to 4